wgnhs/gems/README.md

 __[GeMS Fields Checklist](https://github.com/wgnhs/gems/blob/master/GeMS_Fields_Checklist_2020-06-08.pdf):__ Checklist for looking through every attribute in a GeMS database; use in concert with the Validate Database script in the USGS GeMS Toolkit.

+### Creating Metadata

+__[Metadata For GeMS Maps - Step by Step in ArcCatalog](https://github.com/wgnhs/gems/blob/master/Metadata%20For%20GeMS%20Maps%20-%20Step%20by%20Step%20in%20ArcCatalog.pdf):__ Moving step by step through the ArcCatalog interface, correlates the ArcCatalog elements with their eventual FGDC elements.
+Use this prior to using the USGS Toolkit "FGDC CSDGM2 Metadata" Script.

-__[GeMS Attributes and Metadata](https://github.com/wgnhs/gems/blob/master/MetadataSummaryforGeMSFields_2020-06-05.pdf)__: Summarizes how the attributes in GeMS are described in the metadata after using the USGS GeMS Toolbox script called "FGDC CSDGM2 Metadata".
+__[GeMS Attributes and Metadata](https://github.com/wgnhs/gems/blob/master/MetadataSummaryforGeMSFields_2020-06-05.pdf):__ Summarizes how the attributes in GeMS are described in the metadata after using the USGS GeMS Toolbox script called "FGDC CSDGM2 Metadata".

 ### Conference Presentations: